Trombiculidae: Trombiculosis

 Trombiculosis, also called trombiculiasis and trombiculidiasis, is the term coined for the rash or infestation caused by trombiculid mite larvae.

-Handling chigger bite
+Treatment

-Because chigger wounds are a complex combination of enzymatic and the resulting mechanical damage, plus allergy and immune responses, plus possible secondary bacterial infection subject to local influences, no one remedy works equally well for most people.
+Chigger wounds are a complex combination of enzymatic and mechanical damage; allergy and immune responses; and possible secondary bacterial infection, subject to local influences.
+Due to this complexity, no one remedy works equally well for most people.

 The chiggers' digestive enzymes in the saliva cause "the intensely itchy welts".
 The itching can be alleviated through use of over-the-counter topical corticosteroids and antihistamines.
 According to Mayo Clinic, the chiggers "fall off after a few days, leaving behind red, itchy welts", which normally heal on their own within one to two weeks.
 Hot showers or baths also help reduce itching.
 In cases of severe dermatitis or secondary infection associated with chigger bites, a doctor should be consulted.